GitLeeRepo/ElectronicsNotes/BatteryChanrging02.md

 The growing emphasis on battery life is one reason why fast chargers are so ubiquitous.
 If the battery threatens to drain before the end of the day, refilling the battery fast is the next best thing.
 A 10-minute charge could make the difference between having to go into an austere power-saving mode or losing power completely before you get home.

-MORE ON PHONES
-Top foldable phones: Motorola Razr, Galaxy Fold, Huawei Mate X and more Best phones of 2019: iPhone, Samsung, Pixel, Motorola...
-Pixel 3A vs. Moto G7: What's the best budget phone?
 Now that fast charging is so readily available for phones, we have questions: What does a high-capacity charger do to a phone's battery and is there a chance that rapid charging can degrade your phone's power-storing capability over time?

 And while we're asking, we'd like to know what else we're doing when we charge our phones that might cause unnecessary wear and tear on your phone's battery over time.

 To discover the answers to our questions, we spoke with several battery researchers and engineers about the effects of quick charging on your phone's battery life.
 Here's what we learned.

-Your phone battery isn't changing anytime soon
+## Your phone battery isn't changing anytime soon

 All mobile phones -- and most personal electronics and electric vehicles -- use lithium-ion (li-ion) rechargeable batteries.
 It's a tough slog to create batteries that last longer, because battery technology hasn't changed in decades.
 Instead, much of the recent progress in battery life has come from power-saving features built into devices and from making the software that manages charging and discharging more efficiently, so you sip power rather than guzzle it.

 Unfortunately for mobile phones, the focus on extending battery life is generally on cars, satellites and your home's power system, areas where industrial batteries need to function far beyond the two or three years we expect from our mobile devices.